-Believe it or not, your mother-in-law is in your life for a reason.
-Perhaps you have something called a "soul contract" or she's your karmic challenge.
-If you meet this challenge, you will learn a great deal about yourself, and become a stronger, happier, more whole person.
+Believe it or not, your narcissistic mother-in-law is in your life for a reason.
+She has lessons to teach you.
+If you pay attention, you will learn a great deal about yourself, and become a stronger, happier, wiser person.
 If you ignore her lessons, you'll be stuck in a perpetual cycle of hate, resentment and misery.

 1. The lesson of setting boundaries

 Are you emotionally sensitive?
 Do you tend to shy away from conflict?
 Do you want everyone to just get along?

 If you've answered "yes" to these questions, you might find it extraordinarily difficult to set boundaries for your mother-in-law.
 Yet this may be the very lesson your MIL is teaching you - speak up, set boundaries, take charge of your life.